praia-lang/praia/DOCUMENTATION.md

 If the handler throws an error, the server returns a 500 response and continues running.

-#### Request body size
+#### Request body size and framing

+The server decodes both RFC 7230 body framings transparently before invoking the handler:

-The server has no built-in cap on request body size — it reads up to `Content-Length` bytes into `req.body`.
-This matches the philosophy of `net/http`, Flask, and Express: the stdlib stays out of policy.
-If you need a limit, opt in:
+- **`Content-Length: N`** — reads exactly N bytes into `req.body`.
+No built-in cap; this matches the philosophy of `net/http`, Flask, and Express.
+- **`Transfer-Encoding: chunked`** — decodes chunks (chunk extensions and trailers are accepted but discarded), capped at 64 MiB of decoded body to prevent unbounded chunked-stream DoS.

+Headers are capped at 64 KB regardless.

+Malformed or conflicting framing is rejected with a `400 Bad Request` response before the handler runs:

+- Both `Content-Length` and `Transfer-Encoding` present (request-smuggling vector).
+- Multiple `Content-Length` headers with different values, or multiple `Transfer-Encoding` headers.
+- `Content-Length` that isn't a non-negative decimal integer (no signs, no garbage suffix, no overflow).
+- `Transfer-Encoding` where `chunked` isn't the final coding.

+If you need an explicit `Content-Length` cap on top of those checks, opt in:

 - **Application-level** — use `middleware.bodyLimit(n)` from the middleware grain to reject requests with `Content-Length` over `n` bytes (returns 413).
 - **DoS-grade** — put a reverse proxy (nginx, caddy) in front.
 A determined attacker can lie about `Content-Length` or stream forever; only the proxy can short-circuit before the body is buffered.

-Headers are capped at 64 KB regardless.

 #### Graceful shutdown